Kitware/CMake/Help/prop_tgt/VS_KEYWORD.rst

 but all of those generators have been removed.

-Use the :prop_tgt:`VS_GLOBAL_KEYWORD` target property to set the keyword for Visual Studio 12 (2013) and newer.
+Use the :prop_tgt:`VS_GLOBAL_KEYWORD` target property to set the keyword for remaining :ref:`Visual Studio Generators`.